NATO: A Dangerous Dinosaur

 22/12/2025

-Key Chapter Titles
+Key Chapter Title List

 - Introduction: Beyond Burden-Sharing

-- Conclusion: Towards a Flexible 21st Century Transatlantic Security Relationship
+- Conclusion: Towards a Flexible 21st-Century Transatlantic Security Relationship

-Document Summary
+Document Introduction

 This study provides an in-depth analysis of the profound crisis facing NATO, a 70-year-old military alliance, in the 21st century.
 The report argues that NATO has evolved from a purely defensive alliance during the Cold War into a military organization with an offensive orientation, undertaking increasingly broad missions detached from its geographical core.
-This transformation, coupled with its post-Cold War continuous eastward expansion, has not only failed to resolve the long-standing "burden-sharing" debate within the alliance but has also intensified conflicts with Russia, dragging both sides onto the track of a "new Cold War."
-NATO itself also exhibits multiple "rifts": from serious disagreements among member states on policy priorities (such as Russia policy, Middle East affairs) to the erosion of democratic institutions within several member states (such as authoritarian tendencies in Turkey, Hungary, and Poland).
-These fundamentally undermine the cohesion and legitimacy of the alliance as a "community of democratic nations."
+This transformation, coupled with its continued eastward expansion after the Cold War, has not only failed to resolve the long-standing burden-sharing disputes within the alliance but has also intensified conflicts with Russia, dragging both sides onto the track of a new Cold War.
+NATO itself exhibits multiple fractures: from serious disagreements among member states on policy priorities (such as towards Russia and Middle Eastern affairs) to the erosion of democratic institutions within several member states (such as authoritarian tendencies in Turkey, Hungary, and Poland), all of which fundamentally undermine the cohesion and legitimacy of the alliance as a community of democratic nations.